Frequently Asked Questions About Pediatric Speech Therapy

 However, persistent stuttering may indicate an underlying speech or language difficulty.

-Contact a speech therapist if you notice that your child has been stuttering frequently for a period longer than a few weeks.
+Contact a speech therapist if your child’s stutter is lasting for a period longer than a few weeks.

-We can help you with how to support your child who stutters, as well as provide speech therapy treatments.
+A speech therapist can provide resources aimed at supporting your child who stutters, as well as provide speech therapy solutions.

 Can A Child Learn More Than One Language?